rohitshe/TestXenkoRepository/manual/input/gestures.md

 Xenko currently provides support for 5 different type of gestures: *Drag, Flick, LongPress, Composite, Tap*.
 Each of those gestures is configurable by the programmer via the *GestureConfig* classes (each gesture has its own associated config class).

-When the system detects a gesture, a `GestureEvent (ref:{SiliconStudio.Xenko.Input.GestureEvent})` is added to the list of gesture events of the input system.
+When the system detects a gesture, a @'SiliconStudio.Xenko.Input.GestureEvent' is added to the list of gesture events of the input system.
 Each gesture has its own associated gesture event class.
-The `Type (ref:{SiliconStudio.Xenko.Input.GestureEvent.Type})` field of the gesture event indicate which gesture has been recognized.
+The @'SiliconStudio.Xenko.Input.GestureEvent.Type' field of the gesture event indicate which gesture has been recognized.
 The user can then cast the base gesture event into the gesture specific event type to have gesture type specific information about the event.
 The system can detect several gesture simultaneously, so the event list can contain more than one item at a given frame.
 Notice that this list is cleared every frames by the system, so it is the programmer responsibility to check it correctly if he wants to react on gestures.

 There is mainly two types of gestures: discrete and continuous gestures.
 Discrete gestures (*Flick, LongPress, Tap)* trigger only one event every time they happened.
 On the contrary continuous gestures (*drag, Composite)* trigger a whole series of events every time that the gesture properties change so that the programmer can update the UI or its game in real time.
-The programmer can follow the current state of gesture (*Began, Changed, Ended, Occured)* by checking the `State (ref:{SiliconStudio.Xenko.Input.GestureEvent.State})` field of gesture event.
+The programmer can follow the current state of gesture (*Began, Changed, Ended, Occured)* by checking the @'SiliconStudio.Xenko.Input.GestureEvent.State' field of gesture event.
 The state of an discrete gesture is always *Occured**.* The state of a continuous gesture always starts by *Began* when the gesture is detected, then is followed by the series of *Changed* events as the gesture goes on, and finally ends by a *Ended* event when the gesture finishes.

 Some gestures (*Drag* and Flick) can be restricted to specific shapes (*vertical,* *horizontal*).
 When it is the case the gesture event is triggered only the gesture is close enough to the indicated shape.